starship/starship/docs/fr-FR/config/README.md

 The module will display a profile only if its credentials are present in `~/.aws/credentials` or if a `credential_process` or `sso_start_url` are defined in `~/.aws/config`.
 Alternatively, having any of the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, or `AWS_SESSION_TOKEN` env vars defined will also suffice.
 If the option `force_display` is set to `true`, all available information will be displayed even if no credentials per the conditions above are detected.

-Lorsque vous utilisez [aws-vault](https://github.com/99designs/aws-vault) le profil est lu à partir de la variable d'environnement `AWS_VAULT` et la date d'expiration des identifiants est lue à partir de la variable d'environnement `AWS_SESSION_EXPIRATION`.
+Lorsque vous utilisez [aws-vault](https://github.com/99designs/aws-vault) le profil est lu à partir de la variable d'environnement `AWS_VAULT` et la date d'expiration des identifiants est lue à partir de la variable d'environnement `AWS_CREDENTIAL_EXPIRATION`.

 Lorsque vous utilisez [awsu](https://github.com/kreuzwerker/awsu) le profil est lu depuis la variable d'environnement `AWSU_PROFILE`.